 Trader’s Village is the largest flea market in Texas with over 3,000 Vendors.
 It also has unique food choices and rides for the kids.
 It is extremely affordable for all-day fun!

 Head to the Reunion Tower to check out the Dallas Skyline!
-There is also a restaurant…but I’m too cheap to have tried it yet.
-Maybe someday. 🙂
+There is also a restaurant at the top if you are looking for a real bucket list experience…dining with 360 views!

 Grapevine is the cutest little town.
 There are many different wineries and a cute downtown to shop and grab lunch.
 Make sure to stop at Delaney Vineyards for a tour of the grounds!
 It’s open Tuesday-Saturdays from 10am-7pm, however, you do need to text (817-421-0950) for a reservation!